the-blue-coder/react-base/src/code-templates/pages/PageExamples/README - DO NOT COPY.txt

 -   Copy the entire PageExample folder to src/pages and rename it to your desired new page name

--   Delete readme file in the copied folder
+-   From now on use, the copied readme, it will be faster for finding the files

 -   Do the following bulk renaming in files (MAKE SURE TO ACTIVATE Match Case [Aa] on the VSCode's search input option):